telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/all-pages.md

 ---
 title: Export All Pages
-page_title: Export All Pages | Kendo UI Grid Widget
+page_title: Export All Pages | Kendo UI Grid
 description: "Learn how to export the whole Kendo UI Grid content in a PDF file."
 slug: howto_export_all_pagesto_pdf_grid
 ---